 Core OS Layer

 The Core OS layer contains the low-level features that most other technologies are built upon.
-Even if you do not use these technologies directly in your applications, they are most likely being used by other frameworks.
+Even if you do not use these technologies directly in your apps, they are most likely being used by other frameworks.
 And in situations where you need to explicitly deal with security or communicating with an external hardware accessory, you do so using the frameworks in this layer.

-Introduced in iOS 4.0, the Accelerate framework (
+The Accelerate framework (

 For more information about the functions of the Accelerate framework, see Accelerate Framework Reference.